GioF71/mpd-radio-streamer-docker/README.md

 The Dockerfile and the included scripts have been tested on the following distros:

 - Manjaro Linux with Gnome (amd64)
+- Raspberry Pi 3/4 buster (arm32)

 As I test the Dockerfile on more platforms, I will update this list.
-I am maintaining images for arm, but I have not tried to deploy the image on a Raspberry Pi or on a Asus Tinkerboard yet.
+These are the platforms I tested, but I believe the image would work also on arm64.

 ## Get the image